KacperTurek/Speech-Recognition/README.md

 ```
 To install scikit-learn you need to have Python newer than 3.3, nupmy newer than 1.8.2 and SciPy newer than 0.13.3.

 Audio files are in Recordings folder.
+In each of them person says 13 different words that can be used to control smart home.
+There is around 1s pause between every words.
 All the files are names by this rule:

 IIIIII_AA_G_TT_N.wav